mnkatih/Fake-Image-Detection/README.md

 # Fake-Image-Detection
-it is a project of images classification Fake or Real using the image ELA
+it is a project of images classification Fake or Real using the image ELA and CASIA v2 Dataset ( Kaggle Dataset )